openrota/openrota-backend/README.md

 ## Clone & build

+- The project uses Java 11 and Maven 3.8.6+.
+Make sure you have these installed before building the project.
 - Tests are executed on an H2 database
-- Simply run command `mvn clean install`
+- Simply run command `mvn clean install` on root folder after cloning.

 ## Run it